pallavibandarkar/delta-demo/README.md

 # delta-demo
-This the demo for Git and Git-hub
+This the demo for Git and Git-hub.